-Deutsche Bank defines credit exposure by taking into account transactions where losses might occur due to the fact that counterparties may not fulfill their contractual payment obligations.
-Credit limits set forth maximum credit exposures.
+Deutsche Bank defines our credit exposure by taking into account transactions where losses might occur due to the fact that counterparties may not fulfill their contractual payment obligations.
+Credit limits set forth maximum credit exposures group are willing to assume over specified periods.
 They relate to products, conditions of the exposure and other factors.
 Credit limits are established by the Credit Risk Management function via the execution of assigned credit authorities.
 Ongoing active monitoring and management of credit risk positions is an integral part of our credit risk management.
-Monitoring tasks are primarily performed by the divisional risk units in close cooperation with portfolio management function and regularly agree on collateral to be received from customers in contracts that are subject to credit risk.
+Monitoring tasks are primarily performed by the divisional risk units in close cooperation with our portfolio management function.
+Deutsche Bank regularly agrees on collateral to be received from customers in contracts that are subject to credit risk.
 Collateral is security in the form of an asset or third-party obligation that serves to mitigate the inherent risk of credit loss in an exposure, by either substituting the borrower default risk or improving recoveries in the event of a default.
 While collateral can be an alternative source of repayment, it does not replace the necessity of high quality underwriting standards.

-- Market risk
+Market risk

 Market risk arises from the uncertainty concerning changes in market prices and rates (including interest rates, equity prices, foreign exchange rates and commodity prices), the correlations among them and their levels of volatility.
 Deutsche Bank assumes market risk in both trading and non-trading activities.
-The bank uses a combination of risk sensitivities, value-at-risk (VAR), stress testing and economic capital metrics to management market risks and establishes limits.
+The bank uses a combination of risk sensitivities, value-at-risk (VAR), stress testing and economic capital metrics to management market risks and establish limits.
 Economic capital is the metric that is used to describe and aggregate market risks, both in trading and non-trading portfolios.